parlaynu/sonos-over-vpn/README.md

 to update it in your client config occasionally.
 A simple way to get your public IP address is with this:

     dig @resolver1.opendns.com +short myip.opendns.com

+You will need this IP address to complete the steps below.

 ## Build